MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-design-forms.md

 The fundamentals of building a model-driven app include creating a table, configuring data views, and creating and editing forms.

 Before you begin to build forms, it's worth determining whether you have all the columns necessary to solve your business problem.
 Additionally, you should have an understanding how to lay these out in terms of sections and tabs.
-Broadly speaking, the complexity of your forms will be a reflection of the number of columns in your table in addition to the complexity of your business process.
+Broadly speaking, the complexity of your forms are a reflection of the number of columns in your table in addition to the complexity of your business process.

 [Learn to create, edit, or configure forms using the form designer](create-and-edit-forms.md)